charliecalvert/CloudNotes/Assignments/Browser/LearnLocalStorage.md

 ## Define Address LocalStorage

 The previous object is generic.
-It works for any app that wants to support localStorage.
-Here is another object tailor made to work with our React-based **Address** component.
+It works for any app that wants to support **localStorage**.
+Here is an object tailor made to work with our **Address** records.
 Call it **assets/address-local-storage.js**:

 ```javascript
 import {saveByIndex} from "./elf-local-storage";